 Note: I will call the object with the modifier on it the host object or base object.
-I will also call the object targeted by the boolean modifier; target or boolean object.
+I will also call the object targeted by the Boolean modifier, target or Boolean object.

-The boolean modifier takes another object as input and does some operation on the volume shared between the meshes.
+The Boolean modifier takes another object as input and does some operation on the volume shared between the meshes.
 The following are the possible operations.

-If you need to apply a boolean modifier, check wireframe viewport mode first and see if you can spot any details or loose edges that float off.
+If you need to apply a Boolean modifier, check wireframe viewport mode first and see if you can spot any details or loose edges that float off.

-According to the Blender manual, there are some limitations to the boolean modifier.
+According to the Blender manual, there are some limitations to the Boolean modifier.
 Booleans work best on manifold or watertight meshes.
 The manual doesn’t state that all circumstances except watertight meshes will fail but not making sure that this is true can’t guarantee a trouble-free operation.

 The manual continues to list four key troublesome scenarios.

-There are a handful of tricks we can try if we run into an uncooperative boolean.
+There are a handful of tricks we can try if we run into an uncooperative Boolean.
 I usually have a few steps that I go through whenever this happens.
 The first steps make sure we have a watertight mesh.

-Make sure you have applied scale; we do this using ctrl+a and select scale from the menu.
+Make sure you have applied scale; we do this using Ctrl+A and select scale from the menu.
 This just tells Blender that the scale of this object as it is right now is the new starting point.

-Blender will give you info about how many vertices we removed and if it seems like an unreasonable amount, undo the operation or adjust the threshold in the operation settings down in the left corner.
+Blender will give you info about how many vertices we removed.
+If it seems unreasonable, undo the operation, or adjust the threshold in the operator settings down in the left corner.

 In the overlay menu in edit mode, find the normals section and click the face icon.
 Then increase the size until you see lines drawn from the faces.
 This will help show the direction of each face normal.
 Make sure they are consistently outwards facing.

 Go through these three steps for both the base object and the target.
-When done, your objects qualify for a boolean operation.
+When done, your objects qualify for a Boolean operation.

 When both objects qualify and if we still have problems, there are still steps left.